Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Remember, everyday activities like cooking, shopping, or going for walks can become valuable learning experiences when approached with curiosity and engagement.

-FAQ 3: What signs indicate a quality early childhood education program
+FAQ 3: What are the signs of a high-quality early childhood education program?

 When evaluating early-childhood education programs, you should look for: